antirez/disque/README.md

 However not acknowledging the job does not result in big issues since they are evicted eventually during memory pressure.

+Adding and removing nodes at runtime
+===

+Adding nodes is trivial, just consists in starting a new node and sending it a `CLUSTER MEET` command.
+Assuming the node you just started is located at address 192.168.1.10 port 7714, and a random (you can use any) node of the existing cluster is located at 192.168.1.9 port 7711, all you need to do
+is:

+    ./disque -h 192.168.1.10 -p 7714 cluster meet 192.168.1.9 7711

+Note that you can invert the source and destination arguments and still the new node will join the cluster.
+It does not matter if it's the old node to meet the new one or the other way around.

+In order to remove a node, it is possible to use the crude way of just shutting it down, and the use `CLUSTER FORGET <old-node-id>` in all the other nodes in order to remove references to it from the configuration of the other nodes.
+However this means that, for example, messages that had a replication factor of 3, and one of the replicas was the node you are shutting down, suddenly are left with just 2 replicas even if no *actual* failure happened.
+Moreover if the node you are removing had messages in queue, you'll need to wait the retry time before the messages will be queued again.
+For all this reasons Disque has a better way to remove nodes which is described in the next section.

+Gracefully removal of nodes
+===

+In order to empty a node of its content before to remove it, it is possible to use a feature that puts a node in *leaving* state.
+To enable this feature just contact the node to remove, and use the following command:

+    CLUSTER LEAVING yes

+The node will start advertising it as *leaving*, so in a matter of seconds all the cluster will know (if there are partitions, when the partition heals all the nodes will eventually be informed), and this is what happens when the node is in this state:

+1. When the node receives `ADDJOB` commands, it performs external replication, like when a node is near the memory limits.
+This means that it will make sure to create the number of replicas of the message in the cluster **without using itself** as a replica.
+So no new messages are created in the context of a node which is leaving.
+2. The node starts to send `-LEAVING` messages to all the clients that use `GETJOB` but would block waiting for jobs.
+The `-LEAVING` error means the clients should connect to another node.
+Clients that were already blocked waiting for messages will be unblocked and a `-LEAVING` error will be sent to them as well.
+3. The node no longer sends `NEEDJOBS` messages in the context of Disque federation, so it will never ask other nodes to transfer messages to it.
+4. The node and all the other nodes will advertise it with a bad priority in the `HELLO` command output, so that clients will select a different node.
+5. The node will no longer create *dummy acks* in response to an `ACKJOB` command about a job it does not know.

+All this behavior changes result in the node participating only as a source of messages, so eventually its messages count will drop to zero (it is possible to check for this condition using `INFO jobs`).
+When this happens the node can be stopped and removed from the other nodes tables using `CLUSTER FORGET` as described in the section above.

 Client libraries
 ===